GuitarmonYz/AlgoProj/README.md

 - Local Search: Hill Climbing Algorithm.
 - Local Search2: 2-improvement.

-**reference book:**
+**Compile and run**
+The submission includes precompiled MVC.jar
+Run:
+java -jar MVC.jar -inst /path/to/graph/jazz.graph -alg LS1 -time 600 -seed 1

+-alg: LS1, LS2 BnB, Approx
+-seed: long type, optional
+-time: long type
+-inst: path to graph

+The order of argument is not fixed

+The output file is in current directory

+For example, if the graph is in current folder java -jar MVC.jar -inst ./jazz.graph -alg LS1 -time 600 -seed 1

+If the graph is in Data folder, which must be a subdirectory of current folder, you can use java -jar MVC.jar -inst jazz.graph -alg LS1 -time 600 -seed 1

+Method to build jar (No need to do this, as jar file is included with submission): using intelliJ, build a MVC.jar based on Launcher as main class put the jar file outside of src folder

+**reference**

 https://algs4.cs.princeton.edu/code/

-using intelliJ, build a MVC.jar based on Launcher as main class output the jar file under AlgoProj folder
-Run: java -jar MVC.jar -inst jazz.graph -alg LS1 -time 600 -seed 1

-the runLS.sh is in src folder
-run test : chomd +x runLS.sh
-./runLS.sh

-.m file to analyze data for tabel is in output folder

-In the launcher, the order of argument is not fixed The argument of inst alg time is must, seed is optional.